knormoyle/rp2040_si5351_wspr/README.md

 I do some funky stuff on the first gps cold reset to try to get min power.

-since it messes with usb pll, there's some timing to get firmware compiled and uploaded I found once I started with the code messing with usb, i had to unplug/replug in the usb to get the sequence right I ordered a usb plug that has a on/off switch that I'm going to use so I don't wear out my usb on my pc
+Since it messes with usb pll, there's some timing to get firmware compiled and uploaded I found once I started with the code messing with usb, i had to unplug/replug in the usb to get the sequence right I ordered a usb plug that has a on/off switch that I'm going to use so I don't wear out my usb on my pc

+exciting update: I've updated constants and the symbol freq algo, to use optimal denominators for the symbol freq generation, so that the symbol shifts are exactly = the desired wspr shifts of 12000/8196 = ~1.4648 Hz, Basically get microHertz level accuracy on the symbol shifts, and absolute errors of < 1Hz.
+Different denominators targeted for different bands, using the spreadsheet data for deciding optimal denominator (per band).
+Same denominator used for all 4 u4b frequency bins on a band.
+By getting exact symbol shifts, I think the DT and SNR and frequency report from my WSJT-X sdr testing, has improved (more energy into the ffts being done by WSJT-X)

 ## Questions?
 I (Kevin Normoyle) will try to answer all questions or email.